 Second Sunday of Advent

-John the Baptist appears as the herald in today’s Gospel calling us to prepare a way for the Lord to make a straight highway for our God.
-Creating a straight highway in our spiritual lives is an impossible achievement but it is possible for us to clear a few of the weeds from the overgrown path of our spiritual lives which will be enough to allow the Lord to come, he will do the rest – but it still desires effort and a change of heart for this to happen.
+John the Baptist appears as the herald in today’s Gospel calling us to prepare a way for the Lord, to make a straight highway for our God.
+Creating a straight highway in our spiritual lives is an impossible achievement but we all could clear away a few of the weeds which will be enough to make a path for the Lord to come, he will do the rest – but it still desires effort and an open heart for this to happen.

 Canon Anthony O’Brien